dmbarbour/glas/docs/GlasCLI.md

 ### Regarding Concurrency

 See *Procedural Embedding of Transaction Machines* in [Glas Apps](GlasApps.md).
 A transactional loop such as `loop:(until:Halt, do:cond:try:Step)` can be compiled as a transaction machine.
-This will be the future foundation for concurrency in Glas command line interface.
-When eventually implemented, this will be very expressive.
+Before the runtime can properly implement the transaction machine, we can heuristically slow down a loop that polls file or network inputs too frequently.

-However, concurrency won't be implemented immediately.
-Returning a random result would inevitably result in confusion and deadlock.
-Before it is properly implemented, at least with backtracking wait within transactions, the 'fork' effect should fail.
+Early implementation of 'fork' will essentially return a probabilistic random choice.
+Although correct, this is not efficient for task-based concurrency because there are no guarantees that a fork will be evaluated in a timely manner.
+Until this is properly implemented, Glas verbs should avoid relying on 'fork', instead favoring a central polling loop.

 ### Regarding Time